onionpancakes/veil/README.md

 (v/compile [:div {:style #js {:color "green"}} "foo"]) ; Yes
 ```

-### Use `::v/classes` to manage `className` at runtime
+### Use `::v/classes` to manage `:className` at runtime

 The key `::v/classes` must have a map as a value.
 The keys in the map are interpreted as classes and the values can be any expression.
-If the expression is truthy, the class is included within `className`.
+If the expression is truthy, the class is included within `:className`.

 ```clojure
 (v/compile